 Emotional flashbacks range in strength from mild to horrific and can vary in duration from moments to weeks when they cause regression.

 Regression is a defense mechanism first identified by Sigmund Freud; regression means that there are times when people face anxiety-filled events that cause them to retreat to an earlier stage of their emotional development.
 A good example would be having a job that one hates and crying every night before going.
-The emotional response is regression because as adults, we have the power to work elsewhere but are choosing to keep the job we have causing us to feel helpless and small once again.
+The emotional response is a regression because as adults, we have the power to work elsewhere but are choosing to keep the job we have causing us to feel helpless and small once again.

 Like in the response to going to work above, regression during emotional flashbacks are sudden, prolonged regressions of feeling abandoned, abused, and helpless.
 These emotions are coming from the past, but the overwhelming fear, shame, rage, grief, depression, and shame happen in the now triggering a strong fight/flight/freeze response.

 Caused by an individual experiencing repeated, traumatic events usually happening in childhood (although this is not always the case), toxic shame is an irrational feeling of self-loathing and worthlessness.
-The negative messages from caregivers who belittle, abuse or neglect children often become engrained into the child’s perception of themselves.
+The negative messages from caregivers who belittle, abuse or neglect children often become ingrained into the child’s perception of themselves.